hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As rogues and vagabonds, can them commit
 >
-> To prison — 'tis also left to his discretion,
+> To prison — it is also left to his discretion,
 >
 > To hind them over to the quarter session,
 >